EtainUpton/Etain-s-Project-2018---52167---Programming-and-Scripting/README.md

 Note that the first 4 attributes were recorded as a result of the measurements in centimetres, whereas the 5th feature, ‘Class’, is a classification of the species of Iris.

-According to [‘Case Study: IRIS Classification’](http://rstudio-pubs-static.s3.amazonaws.com/269829_8285925c922e445097f47925b112841f.html) 'the data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor)'.
+According to [‘Case Study: IRIS Classification’](http://rstudio-pubs-static.s3.amazonaws.com/269829_8285925c922e445097f47925b112841f.html) ; '...the data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor)'.
 Note: The three different species of Iris recorded in the data set are displayed clearly in the results of code I have written.
-According to ‘Case Study: IRIS Classification’ (http://rstudio-pubs-static.s3.amazonaws.com/269829_8285925c922e445097f47925b112841f.html) 'Four features were measured from each sample: the length and the width of the sepals and petals, in centimetres.
+According to [‘Case Study: IRIS Classification’](http://rstudio-pubs-static.s3.amazonaws.com/269829_8285925c922e445097f47925b112841f.html); 'Four features were measured from each sample: the length and the width of the sepals and petals, in centimetres.
 The fifth column is the species of the flower observed'.

 Although familiar with what a petal was, I was unsure what exactly a sepal was, so I conducted some research into this.
 'A sepal is a leaf-shaped structure found in flowering plants.
 It is found on the outermost part of the flower, and like a petal, a sepal is considered to be a modified leaf', ([Biology Dictionary](https://biologydictionary.net/sepal/)).

-Fisher’s Iris data set proved significant, as it became a typical test case for many statistical classification techniques in machine learning (https://en.wikipedia.org/wiki/Iris_flower_data_set).
-'It is a very famous and widely used dataset by everyone trying to learn machine learning and statistics', ([‘Case Study: IRIS Classification’](http://rstudio-pubs-static.s3.amazonaws.com/269829_8285925c922e445097f47925b112841f.html)).
+Fisher’s Iris data set proved significant, as it became a typical test case for many statistical classification techniques in machine learning [Wikipedia - Iris flower data set](https://en.wikipedia.org/wiki/Iris_flower_data_set).
+'It is a very famous and widely used dataset by everyone trying to learn machine learning and statistics', ([Case Study: IRIS Classification](http://rstudio-pubs-static.s3.amazonaws.com/269829_8285925c922e445097f47925b112841f.html)).

 I was unsure what machine learning was, so I looked into this.
 'Machine learning is a field of computer science which uses statistical techniques to give computer systems the ability to ‘learn’ with data, without being explicitly programmed', ([Wikipedia – Machine Learning](https://en.wikipedia.org/wiki/Machine_learning)).